Navisense/adsb-feeder-image/README.md

 on every sumbit that ensures each checkbox is contained, with the value "0" for unchecked ones and "1" for checked ones.

+### Cache busting

+To prevent browsers from serving stale static assets (CSS, JS) after an update, we implement a cache busting mechanism:

+1. Hash Computation: On startup, the application computes (shortened) MD5 hashes for all files in the `static/` directory.
+2. URL Generation: We wrap `flask.url_for` to automatically inject these hashes into the filenames of static assets (e.g. `style.css` becomes `style.<hash>.css`).
+3. Request Handling: A custom view handler intercepts requests for static files (this replaces the one that comes with Flask).
+It detects hashed filenames, strips the hash, verifies it against the computed hash, and serves the original file from disk.

+This ensures that whenever a static file changes, its URL changes, forcing the browser to fetch the new version.

 ### Logging setup

 The default log level is `INFO`.
 You can change this by creating a file at